SuperCollider - Python?

 At the same time I think the lacking features slows down building (reusable) abstraction within sclang or even blocks it - either I write non-reusable .scd files or start writing .sc files which will take a lot of strain on the cmd shift l shortcut.

-Even after 4 years I have yet to see a good solution for this - it seems everyone just accepts this struggle?
-The only thing where Python really lacks is speed, anonymous functions/lambdas and custom infixes.
+Even after 4 years I have yet to see a good solution for this - it seems everyone just accepts this struggle? :confused: The only thing where Python really lacks is speed, anonymous functions/lambdas and custom infixes.

 Using hacks like sys.trace would probably even allow to implement the ProxySpace syntax into Python.